arafuls/Java-Casino-Card-Game/README.md

 # Java-Casino-Card-Game
-The Java version of Casino, a card game where you compete against a CPU
+The Java version of Casino, a card game where you compete against a CPU.
+Created using android studio and available as an app.